Ishaku Lemu Haruna has a lofty life goal in mind. He wants to pioneer genome selection techniques for animal breeding in his native Nigeria.

-Ishaku is aiming to gain his PhD by 2020 and become a professor in his discipline in the next eight years.
+Ishaku gained his PhD in 2020 and is aiming to become a professor in his discipline in the next eight years.

 He chose to study at Lincoln because he was attracted by the course offerings, as well as the university’s small size and location.

-“I especially enjoy practical and lab work, and Lincoln’s state-of-the-art facilities are amazing.
+“I especially enjoyed practical and lab work, and Lincoln’s state-of-the-art facilities are amazing.
 The lecturers are welcoming and have an open door policy, which makes learning easier and takes the pressure off.

 “Academically, Lincoln has helped with my lab skill confidence and socially, the networks I have formed will help a lot with my career progress.”

-Ishaku finds Lincoln’s campus activities inclusive and welcoming.
+Ishaku says Lincoln’s campus activities are inclusive and welcoming.